French frigate Gracieuse (1787): British service

 She was then captained by Ralph Willett Miller and Sir Charles Rowley.

 On 9 October 1797 Unite captured the French Navy brig Decouverte, of 14 guns and 91 men.
 She was three days out of Nantes, on her way to Guadaloupe with secret dispatches that she managed to throw overboard before the British took possession of her.
 During the chase her crew threw 10 of her guns overboard in an attempt to lighten her.
 Decouverte arrived at Plymouth on 15 October.

 On 4 March 1799 Unite and the sloop Gaiete left Portsmouth as escorts to a convoy for the West Indies.

+On 4 February, 1800 she was off the south coast of Porto Rico.

 Lloyd's List reported in January 1801 that Unite had recaptured the brig Hiram.
 Hiram, Withey, master, had been sailing from Liverpool to Savannah when a privateer had captured her.
 The captain and two men had recaptured her, only to have a second privateer recapture then.
 Then Unite had recaptured Hiram and sent her into Martinique.